GianisTsol/python-p2p/README.md

 # python-p2p

+## Contribution: this project is open to contributions.
+Any contribution will be highly apreceated.
+Feel free to ask any questions related.

 A totally decentralized python peer to peer network.

 The code provides a simple network structure for information exchange between peers.